 That said I decided to start this site after spending more time than I’d like to admit hacking my way through the forest of online luggage reviews trying to find versatile, high-quality bags that wouldn’t break my bank but would stand the test of time.
 Most reviewers however, seemed more concerned with hyping certain products than providing honest insight and helpful information.
 Now I have nothing against marketing, some of my best friends are marketers.
 But few things get my dander up quite like a review that purports to be unbiased but is actually little more than a thinly veiled (paid) plug for this product or that.
 So let me state up front that’s not what you’ll get here.
 On this site I’m all about providing useful, free, unbiased information.

-Value over Price
+Value over Price Of Luggage Reviews

-The best values in luggage, duffle bags and garment bags are typically found in the $200 to $400 range with anything above that likely being overkill.
+The best values in luggage and garment bags are typically found in the $200 to $400 range with anything above that likely being overkill.
 After all, who is looking for a bag that will outlive them?
 Durability is great but unless there’s a chance my progeny could one day in the distant future make a killing with my bag on Antiques Roadshow then what’s the point of getting a second mortgage just to buy something to hold dirty socks?

 Finding The Best Luggage Sets For You